top of page

 Braehead Farm has pick your own produce fields for strawberries, raspberries, tomatoes, sunflowers, pumpkins, and more.
 The market has pre-picked produce, goods and ice cream.
 Behind the barn is an amazing play area for children with farm animals.
 Chickens roam freely!
 This is such a fun farm for children of all ages, and we sometimes make day trips just to play in their Children's Area.

-Visit the farm every weekend in October to enjoy the Fall Harvest Festival.
-It costs $12 per person to enjoy the festival and the children's play area.
+Visit the farm every weekend from the lat weekend in September through October 27 to enjoy the Fall Harvest Festival.
+It costs $14 per person to enjoy the festival and the children's play area.
 If you want to just attend the festival, it costs $7 or visit just the playground it costs $5.
 Children 2 and under are free.

 You can visit the pumpkin patch for free every day from 9am-6pm.
 There is no admission cost for the pick your own fields - you just pay for what you pick.

-The Most Unique Play Area & The Most Expensive (tied): Snead's Asparagus Farm
+The Most Unique Play Area: Snead's Asparagus Farm

-Snead's Fall Festival is family friendly, and it opens on September 24 through October 31.
+Snead's Fall Festival is family friendly, and it usually opens mid-September through October 27.
 It costs $10 per person on weekdays (children 2 & under are free), and this price includes unlimited hayrides and full use of the play areas.
 There will be a small amount of food vendors, so you can bring your own food.
-It costs $15 a person on the weekend, and this includes unlimited hayrides and full use of the play space.
-No outside food is allowed because there will be plenty of food vendors (BBQ, pizza, more).
+It costs $17 a person on the weekend, and this includes unlimited hayrides and full use of the play space.
+No outside food is allowed on weekends because there will be plenty of food vendors (BBQ, pizza, more).

 This one is worth the admission and the trip!
 My children love this play area - especially the sand play and pedal trucks.
 The play space is so unique and there are so many options for pretend play and exploration.
 We haven't been to another farm like it!